-Neuroendocrine Cancer Patient Voice and International Advocate.
-WEGO Health Patient Leader, Cure Today Contributor, Cancer Campaigner, Featured Blogger (@netcancerblog).
-Veteran.
+I'm Ronny, International Neuroendocrine Cancer Advocate.
+Independent Patient Voice.
+Award winning WEGO Health Patient Leader, Cure Today Contributor, Featured 1 million + Blogger (@netcancerblog).

 On behalf of the European Neuroendocrine Tumor Society (ENETS) and its Scientific Organizing Committee, it is our great pleasure to welcome you to our 15th Annual ENETS Conference, which will be held in Barcelona, Spain, 7 - 9 March 2018.
 The 3-day…

 – Oct 2, 2017, 1:03 PM

 In my article ‘Ever wonder what caused your NET', I concluded that currently, the only known scientifically explained causes for NETs were heredity/genetic in nature.
 This is mostly associated with those who have MEN syndromes (yes, they are…

 The potential for blood tests that detect cancer is huge.
 But what if a test is, in some ways, too good?
 What if it finds cancers that if left undetected wouldn't cause a person any harm?
 And what if it's not possible to know for certain which…

 I've posted extensively about this subject on Facebook early last year, focused on the ongoing Neuroendocrine Cancer trial in Uppsala Sweden.
 I wanted to incorporate this information into a single article ready for future news, whilst at the same…

 Days after Thanksgiving, the FDA approved Foundation Medicine's comprehensive genetic test for evaluating cancer.
 The idea—and practice—of testing tumors for specific DNA or protein abnormalities is not new.
 Previously, the agency…